What is Cushing's disease?

 "...more extensive diagnostic tests will be required to confirm the diagnosis of Cushing's disease..."

 If a large number of changes characteristic of Cushing's disease are found with these initial screening tests, then more extensive diagnostic tests will be required to confirm the diagnosis of Cushing's disease and to establish the type of Cushing's disease that your pet has.
-To reiterate, it is very important to know the type of disease so that an effective treatment plan can be formulated and the possible outcomes can be predicted.
+It is very important to know the type of disease so that an effective treatment plan can be formulated and the possible outcomes can be predicted.

 What do the more extensive and specific diagnostic tests involve?